asteca/ASteCA/docs/contents/synthetic_mod.rst

     M_{evol} = M_{i}  \times [1 - \mu_{\text{evol}}(Z, t)]

-Finally, the last remaining mass is the dynamical mass which we estimate simply using Eq :eq:`eq_Mi1` as:
+Finally, the last remaining mass is the dynamical mass (mass lost via dynamical effects) which we estimate simply using Eq :eq:`eq_Mi1` as:

 .. math::